gaKoltai/lolpetproject/README.md

 ### Motivations for building this project:

-- Familiarize myself with various frontend technologies and libraries (React, TypeScript, CSS, Bulma, styled-components) as this was my very first attempt at using any of these.
+- Familiarize myself with various frontend technologies and libraries (React, TypeScript, CSS, Bulma, styled-components) as this was my very first attempt at using any of these in a project.

 ### In order to run the website: